Revman Adds Color, Expands Bath

-At the New York Market – Color is king at Revman International this week as the company unveils the Steve Madden bedding collection, extends plenty by Tracy Reese into bath, and updates its other licensed brand collections.
+Color was king at Revman International at the New York Market, as the company unveiled the Steve Madden bedding collection, extended plenty by Tracy Reese into bath, and updated its other licensed brand collections.

 "Color this market is one of the biggest statements you're going to see around the market," said Diane Piemonte, vp, creative services.
 "Color makes people happy."

-Overall this market, Revman is making a strong branded statement in bath, highlighting along with Tracy Reese its bath towels and coordinates for Columbia, Marimekko, Tommy Bahama, and Michael Kors.
-Revman is also displaying on-trend bath in its own Manor Hill line, which retailers can run under Revman’s label or their own house brands.
+Overall this market, Revman made a strong branded statement in bath, highlighting along with Tracy Reese its bath towels and coordinates for Columbia, Marimekko, Tommy Bahama, and Michael Kors.
+Revman also displayed on-trend bath in its own Manor Hill line, which retailers can run under Revman's label or their own house brands.

 Tommy Bahama's four new beds have a master bedroom focus with a casual lifestyle tone.
 "We're making sure it reads to all customers — it's not regional," said Sheldon Good, vp merchandising.

-For Michael Kors, Revman is showing graphic prints inspired by Kors apparel, but also one cool, sleek take.
+For Michael Kors, Revman showed graphic prints inspired by Kors apparel, but also one cool, sleek take.
 Malibu is a clean, contemporary yarn-dye top of bed with tiny metallic stripes paired with overscale zebra print on the sheeting, rendered in a pale gray.
-Pale lavender toss pillows accent the bed.

 In Perry Ellis America, the new Puff Perry comforter is inspired by the shiny micro-fiber puff jacket popular in young adult outwear.
 Revman put it on the bed in dusty European colors, but also has a selection of bright solids on display.

-In the final new launch this market, Revman is debuting Incog-Neato, a decorative, leak-poof pad for children, animals and adults.
+In the final new launch this market, Revman debuted Incog-Neato, a decorative, leak-poof pad for children, animals and adults.
 The line includes six designs for children, four for dogs and four solid color offerings for adults.